22-jsn/IndyCrimeShiny/README.md

 crime_data <- read.csv("final_grouped_clean_indiana_crime_unemployment_2023.csv")

-Detailed documentation of project scope and steps taken
+Detailed documentation of project scope and steps taken tabPanel("Overview",
+                 h3("Project Overview"),
+                 p("This Shiny application analyzes the relationship between unemployment rates and different types of crimes in Indiana for the year 2023.
+The purpose of this research is to uncover patterns or correlations that might exist between economic conditions and criminal behavior."), h4("Why This Topic?"),
+                 p("Crime and unemployment are often interconnected.
+By exploring real data from Indiana, we wanted to investigate whether rising unemployment aligns with increased incidents of certain crimes or crimes in general."), h4("Project Requirements"),
+                 tags$ul(
+                   tags$li("Used Shiny app with multiple visualization tabs"), tags$li("Integrated two related datasets: 2023 Indiana crime records from Kaggle and 2023 Indiana unemployment data from fred.stlouisfed.org"), tags$li("Detailed documentation of project scope and steps taken"), tags$li("Included dropdown filters for month and offense type"), tags$li("Displayed backlog of visualizations and analysis ideas")

-Included dropdown filters for month and offense type
+Included dropdown filters for month and offense type selectInput("selected_offense", "Select Offense:", choices = c("All", sort(unique(crime_data$OFFENSE_CLEAN))), selected = "All"),
+      selectInput("selected_month", "Select Month:", choices = c("All", sort(unique(crime_data$MONTH))), selected = "All")

 Displayed backlog of visualizations and analysis ideas h4("Backlog & Future Concepts"),